 How Do I Hang Christmas Light Pixels on My House?

-the hardware store and grabbed some clips like these, and hung your lights off of your gutters or shingles.
+Back in the day, if you want to hang lights on your house, you went to the hardware store and grabbed some clips like these, and hung your lights off of your gutters or shingles.

 Pretty simple, right?
 And they work great for traditional Christmas lights that have a “bulb” inside of a clear glass tube which can hang in pretty much any direction.